pg-support/supt-km/docs/5. Systems & Resources/Systems/PG Logistics Support (JIRA)/Resend & Replacement.md

-# Resend & Replacement (JIRA)
+# Resend & Replacement
 > Resend: Request for resending the whole order or particular item.
+>
 > Replacement: Request for sending a replacement for DOA/RMA process.
 <br>

-All the Resend/Replacement requests should be done via JIRA now.
+All the Resend/Replacement requests should be done on Shopify now.
 ## Resend & Replacement Instructions: